The Cornell College Work Study Program

 The purpose of the Cornell College student employment program is to provide students an opportunity to earn money to assist with educational expenses.
 Cornell employs approximately 600 students during the academic year.
 These students are an important part of the Cornell College campus.

-The student employment program is administered by the Office of Financial Assistance.
-The division head of each College department specifies a dollar amount for student employment for the academic year, based on departmental needs and available dollars.
-The department/office supervisor has the responsibility for seeing that the department/office does not exceed the budgeted amount.
-Returning students are responsible for securing their student employment positions, and entering students are assigned to specific departments/office by the Student Employment Coordinator.
-Specific responsibilities for the students, departments, and the Office of Financial Assistance are outlined at the end of this guide.
+The work study program is administered by the Office of Financial Assistance.
+The supervisor of each department requests a specific award amount for each student worker for the academic year, based on departmental needs and available work study budget.
+Returning students are responsible for securing their work study positions each year, and entering students are assigned to specific departments by the Student Employment Coordinator.
+Specific responsibilities for the students, departments, and the Office of Financial Assistance are outlined later in this guide.

-All student employees that have their FAFSA selected for verification must have verification completed on their file by October 31.
-If verification is not complete by October 31, the student will not be able to continue to work.
+All work study students that have their FAFSA selected for verification must have verification completed within 60 days of the first day of class.
+If verification is not completed by then, the student will not be able to continue to work.

 Student Employment Supervisor:

-Coordinate student employment schedules that will not conflict with class schedules.
+Coordinate work schedules that will not conflict with the student's class schedule.

 Inform and document if a student is not fulfilling their responsibilities and warn of potential job dismissal.

-Monitor department/office budgets to avoid spending more than the budget allocation.
+Monitor department budgets to avoid spending more than the budget allocation.

 Keep a current file of job descriptions for all positions.